reillypascal/personalsite-ssg/pages/posts/2024/12/radio-listening-musically.md

 ---
 title: Radio — Listening Musically, Being Haunted
-description: Listening to radio signals, allowing them to haunt me, and composing music with them
+description: Listening to shortwave radio signals, letting them haunt me, and composing music with them
 canonical_url: https://reillyspitzfaden.com/posts/2024/12/radio-listening-musically
-date: 2024-12-14
+date: 2024-12-15
 octothorpes:
   - Audio
   - music
 tags:
   - post
+  - composition
+  - electronicmusic
   - hobbies
   - music
   - radio
   - sdr
+  - sounddesign
 ---

 In around 2019 I stumbled across the [Wide-band WebSDR](http://websdr.ewi.utwente.nl:8901/) ^[ A [software-defined radio](https://en.wikipedia.org/wiki/Software-defined_radio) (SDR) system often looks like a simple radio receiver and analog-to-digital converter connecting to a computer, with the tuning, filtering, demodulation, and most other features handled by software.
 This "WebSDR" consists of a receiver in the Netherlands that makes the signals it receives available to stream over the web. ] at the [University of Twente](https://en.wikipedia.org/wiki/University_of_Twente) in the Netherlands.
 I was hooked.
 The cold, alien tones of the many data signals ([clock synchronization](https://www.sigidwiki.com/wiki/DCF77), [pagers](https://www.sigidwiki.com/wiki/POCSAG), [modems](https://www.sigidwiki.com/wiki/STANAG_4285), and more) were unlike anything I'd heard before.
 Many voice signals sound otherworldly as well — shrouded in noise, filtered to a narrow band, and often automated to read data such as [weather information for pilots](https://www.sigidwiki.com/wiki/Single_Sideband_Voice#Hear_RAF_Volmet_.28USB_Voice.29_Live_at_WebSDR_Univ._of_Twente_.28Alternate_Frequency.29).